myreceiptt/working-progress/README.md

 ## Cloning / Forking

-Please remove all of my personal information (projects, images, etc.) before deploying your own version of this site.
+Please remove all of our personal information (projects, images, etc.) before deploying your own version of this site.